stefankroes/scribble/README.md

 ### Global methods

 Scribble supports the global `if`, `partial`, and `layout` methods.
 The if method was shown in several previous examples.
-The `partial` and `layout` methods are similar in that they load a partial through te loader and render it (converting between any format disparities).
+The `partial` and `layout` methods are similar in that they load a partial through the loader and render it (converting between any format disparities).
 The difference is that layout takes a block of content to which the partial can yield using the `content` method.

     # Partial template (loaded by loader as 'foo')